What is data health?

-We know that healthy data is clean, complete, and in compliance with legal and regulatory requirements.
-Unfortunately, most organizations can’t measure just how healthy their data is — and it's foolish to rely on data whose health you can’t measure.
-Fortunately, there are ways to measure and assess data health, and take appropriate corrective action when necessary.
+Ask any organization how they measure the health of their business, and they will list metrics backed by the data they run their business on.
+Most people know intuitively that healthy data should be clean, complete, and in compliance with legal and regulatory requirements.
+Unfortunately, those factors alone won’t guarantee that data is ready to use for business operations.
+Most organizations can’t measure how healthy their data is — and it's foolish to rely on data whose health you can’t measure.

 Data health definition